Think of the Issuer

 4. A few bullet points can go a long way.

 Bullets are one of the most prolific devices used in content.
 Their intention, originally, was to draw readers’ attention to the adjacent content.
 However, they are almost always over-used.
 Research has shown that the optimal number of bullet points in a list is three.
 If you can help it, try not to use more than five.
-Any more than that, and the human brain tends to dismiss them as trivia, and move on, often without reading any of them!
+Any more than that, and the human brain tends to dismiss them as trivial, and move on, often without reading any of them!

 This could be your RFP